 Simply put, the earlier I get up, the more I’ll get done.

 So I made the goal to really improve my morning routine and be up and working by 6:30 each morning.

 That gave me 5 and a half hours to get stuff done before calling it quits for the day.

-I’ve recently stumbled upon an app called Focus at Will, which has been unbelievable for my productivity.
+For years I’ve used a tool called Focus at Will, which has been unbelievable for my productivity.
 It’s essentially a tool that plays specially composed instrumental music that has a goal of getting you in the zone for 100 minutes at a time.